Fight Soreness with Epsom Salt Baths

 By Ryan Flaherty

-Why this tried-and-tested method is still one of the best forms of muscle recovery.
+Why this tried-and-true method is still one of the best forms of muscle recovery.

 Recovery is one of the most valuable tools you have to keep your workouts consistent.
 In this article, Ryan Flaherty talks you through how to recover from muscle pain so you can get back out there tomorrow, and the next day, and the next.

-Every supermarket, pharmacy or corner shop sells Epsom salt bags.
-You don't need some fancy kind.
+Every grocery store, pharmacy, or convenience store sells Epsom salt bags.
+You don’t need some fancy kind.
 I recommend taking the Epsom salt bath at night.
-Maybe you see pro-athletes in a giant ice tub and think you need to freeze yourself for recovery, but it's not just about cold.
+Maybe you see pro-athletes in a giant ice tub and think you need to freeze yourself for recovery, but it’s not just about cold.